Source: Wikipedia

 As decomposers/in composting

 [edit]Black soldier fly larvae (BSFL) are used to compost waste or convert the waste into animal feed.
-The wastes include fresh manure and food wastes of both animal and vegetable origin.
+Waste streams include fresh manure and food wastes of both animal and vegetable origin.
 Fly larvae are among the most efficient animals at converting biomass into feed.[30]

 - Their large size relative to houseflies and blowflies allows BSFL to prevent houseflies and blowflies from laying eggs in decaying matter by consuming larvae of other species.
-This matters because compost systems inhabited by houseflies and blowflies carry a much greater stench than systems inhabited by BSFL, making H. illucens a more human-friendly way to handle food waste.[33]
+This means compost systems inhabited by BSFL may be a more human-friendly way to handle food waste when compared to those inhabited by houseflies and blowflies which typically produce a much worse smell.
+[33]

-- Significant reductions of E. coli 0157:H7 and Salmonella enterica were measured in hen manure after larvae activity was added onto the manure.[36]
+- Significant reductions of E. coli 0157:H7 and Salmonella enterica were measured in hen manure after larvae were added to the manure.[36]

-- They quickly reclaim would-be pollutants: Nine organic chemicals were greatly reduced or eliminated from manure in 24 hours.[37]
+- They quickly reclaim would-be pollutants: Nine organic chemicals were greatly reduced or eliminated from manure in 24 hours, making them a potential tool for bioremediation.[37]

-- They quickly reduce the volume and weight of would-be waste: The larval colony breaks apart its food, churns it, and creates heat, increasing compost evaporation.
-Significant amounts are also converted to carbon dioxide respired by the grubs and symbiotic/mutualistic microorganisms.
-BSFL in a compost system typically reduce the volume of compost by around 50%.
+- They quickly reduce the volume and weight of waste: larval colonies breaks apart their food, churn it, and create heat, increasing compost evaporation.
+Significant amounts of waste are also converted to carbon dioxide respired by the grubs and symbiotic/mutualistic microorganisms.
+The use of BSFL in a compost system typically reduces the volume of compost by around 50%.

 As feed